Guidelines for Continuing, Professional and Executive Education

 The Policy on Approval and Execution of Contracts and Documents (November 17, 2008) governs all contracts at the University.
 The Provostial Guideline for Academic Divisions on Contracts (PDF) provides guidance on agreements involving academic units, including contracts relating to continuing, professional and executive education.

-The Guidelines on Divisional Academic Planning (January 2015; PDF) include provisions for divisions to consider continuing education programming in developing academic plans.
+The Guidelines on Divisional Academic Planning (January 2015) include provisions for divisions to consider continuing education programming in developing academic plans.
 Any continuing education offering should be in alignment with the divisional academic plan and requires decanal oversight.

 4 Types of Activities